-Threats: The principal threats to the species in the state are habitat destruction, especially the cutting or other destructive clearing (burning, inundation) of cottonwood and sycamore stands, and lowering of water tables.
+Threats: The principal threats to the species in the state are habitat destruction, especially tree cutting or other destructive clearing (burning, inundation) of cottonwood and sycamore stands, and lowering of water tables.
 Habitat fragmentation also threatens the species, as mature but isolated cottonwood groves smaller than 20 ha (50 acres) tend to be avoided by Gila Woodpeckers (Rosenberg et al. 1991).
+Presence of European Starlings and competition for nest cavities is a concern in some areas (Edwards and Schnell 2020).